 Take our Social conversation from above.
 To effectively execute on social, someone must invest a lot of time and effort in identifying, building and foster an audience.
 The return on that time and effort will take a long time to realize.

 If you need more customers/clients now, investing in a long term, arduous marketing channel is the wrong priority.

 Said differently, every small business is unique.
 Unique goals, unique target audiences, unique situations, and so on.
 This must play a factor in your prioritization.

 Get help.
 Talk to an expert (insert shameless plug of our services here).
 OR educate yourself on the above tactics and read up on widely available information on the web that can help you.

 David Mihm at Tidings has created a Local Marketing Stack that I am personally a very big fan of.
 This is a great resource for the DIY-ers out there.

 Now it’s time to put the marketing plan together.
-Take the list of prioritized marketing tactics and start planning the what, who, when, how and why.
+Take your SMART small business goal and the list of prioritized marketing tactics and start planning the what, who, when, how and why.
 The why should be obvious, but important nevertheless.

 The who within your marketing plan is crucial.
 This could be the difference between a complete wasted effort and progress towards success.
 The execution phase is the most frustrating point to see this process fail.
 It’s also the most common point in which everything comes to a halt.

 Put the right person(s) on the job.
 Outsourcing may be a smart move.
 In any case, hold yourself accountable to executing anything on you keep on your plate, or quickly move it off.